-In 1974, Allen Sides began building custom loudspeakers and leased a garage in Santa Monica, California as a hi-fi demo room.
+In 1972, Allen Sides began building custom loudspeakers and leased a garage in Santa Monica, California as a hi-fi demo room.
 This garage was within steps of the Pacific Ocean and was situated on a street appropriately named - Ocean Way.
-Since he knew exactly what kinds of sounds were most impressive on his speakers, Mr. Sides did limited live to two-track recordings as demo material.
-During these demos, listeners became more interested in the recordings than the speakers and before long, they were asking Allen to make their recordings.
-In order to service those clients, Ocean Way Recording Studios was born.
+Since he knew exactly what kinds of sounds were most impressive on his speakers, Sides did limited live to two-track recordings as demo material.
+During these demos, listeners became as interested in the recordings as the speakers and before long, they were asking Allen to make their recordings.
+In order to service those clients, Ocean Way Recording was born.
+Five Grammys and a thousand albums later Allen is still rolling.